A Net Zero Home

 December 12, 2019

 In 2018, we started on a custom home that wasn’t much different from our usual projects.
-A nice exterior, open floor plan, and adherence NC Green Built & ENERGYSTAR building standards.
-With a few tweaks however, this typical custom build became anything but.
+A nice exterior, open floor plan, and adherence to NC Green Built & ENERGYSTAR building standards.
+With a few tweaks however, this typical custom build became anything but typical.
 By adding solar panels, some extra insulation, and paying attention to the sun, this custom home has achieved Green Built Homes’ Platinum Net Zero level certification.

 If you’re familiar with green building, you’ve probably heard the term “Net Zero.”
 Here in Asheville, Green Built Alliance has defined a Net Zero Home as a home that meets all the requirements of Greenbuilt NC (which has above code standards for materials use, site sustainability, water conservation, indoor air quality, and appliances) plus one more: it has enough renewable energy (typically in the form of solar photovoltaics) to achieve a HERS rating of 15 or lower.
 In simple terms, the home produces as much or more energy than it uses in a year.